AMReX-Microelectronics/AMReX-Microelectronics.github.io/Docs/source/usage/run_eleqtronex.rst

 - ``pc.scaling = <value1> <value2> <value3>`` Similarly, the trap locations are scaled by these values when the traps are initialized with a random distribution (between 0 and 1).
 For example, we may apply scaling as ``pc.scaling = (GO_width - 20*dx) (G_length) (0)`` in addition to the offset defined above, which means that the traps will be introduced in the cuboid defined by the gate-oxide width 10dx short of the domain boundaries, entire gate length, and Z-plane marked by Zoffset.
 - ``pc.num = <int value>`` If we know the specific trap locations where we want to introduce traps, we can initialize this number.
 For this to work, we need to set ``pc.flag_random_positions=0``.
 - ``pc_<i>.location = <Xi> <Yi> <Zi>`` if ``pc.num`` is set then we can set the X, Y, Z locations of each ith trap with this parameter, where <i> is a number from 1 to value set by pc.num.
-- ``pc.flag_write_individual_charge_files= <boolean>`` As the name suggestions, with this parameter, we can output locations and other parameters corresponding to each trap at each step when the potential at the charge and consequently their occupation is converged.
+- ``pc.flag_write_individual_charge_files= <boolean>`` As the name suggestions, with this parameter, we can output locations and other parameters corresponding to each trap at each step when their occupation values are converged.